How Does A Signal Booster Work?

 Will Signal Boosters Work in Rural Areas?

-Cell phone boosters are designed for weak signal environments.
+Cell phone boosters are designed with weak signal environments in mind.
 Thus, they will definitely work in rural areas where cell signal is present.
 Both tests featured above were conducted in rural locations.
-Here are the best cell phone signal boosters for rural areas.
+Here you'll find the best cell phone signal boosters for rural areas.

 How Do I Know if a Signal Booster Will Work for Me?